NannyML/nannyml/docs/tutorials/monitoring_performance/performance_calculation.rst

     (True, [])

 We see that the metadata are complete.
-Full information on how the data should be prepared can be found in the guide on :ref:`importing data<import-data>`.
+Full information on how to extract metadata can be found in the :ref:`providing metadata guide<import-data>`.

 Fit calculator and calculate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~